-Today I want to share my experience on natural dyeing with amaranth with you.
-I grew the amaranth ‘Hopi red dye’ variety from seed for the first time this year.
-And I am absolutely delighted with the color potential of this dyestuff.
+This blog post is all about natural dyeing with amaranth.
+I grew the amaranth ‘Hopi red dye’ variety from seed for the first time this year and want to share my experience of using it as a dyestuff with you.
+And I am absolutely delighted with the color potential of this plant.

 Last year I ordered some seeds of a couple of dye plants.
 Amaranth ‘Hopi red dye’ was one of them.
 I had actually not heard of amaranth as a dye plant before since it is not mentioned in any of my go-to natural dyeing books.
 But I wanted to give it a try nonetheless.